BartlettJE/statsresdesign/docs/09-BayesHypo.md

 In this chapter, we will be exploring how you can perform hypothesis testing under a Bayesian framework.
 After working through some interactive apps to understand the logic behind Bayesian statistics and Bayes factors, we will calculate Bayes factors for two independent samples and two dependent samples using real data.
 The application of Bayes factors still mostly relies on testing against a point null hypothesis, so we will end on an alternative known as a Region of Practical Equivalence (ROPE).
 Here, we try to reject parameter values inside boundaries for your smallest effect size of interest.

-You are always welcome to provide feedback on our resources, but this book is part of a new suite of materials we are developing.
-If you have any comments, please complete this <a href="https://forms.office.com/e/Wc18LDDSpF" target="_blank">online short anonymous form</a> or contact one of the lecturing team directly.

 ## Learning objectives

 By the end of this chapter, you should be able to: